-I recently tried to take photos to compare Leslie's view with what we have today, from the riverside and from the terrace at that arty place opposite.
+Intrigued by this major milestone I took some photos in an effort to compare Leslie's view with what we have today; first from the riverside and then from the terrace at that arty place.

 On that day I had been to see the Giacometti exhibition which I was sad to discover was ultimately disappointing – so much repetition.
 It appears the poor man got stuck in a rut.